SHARE THIS:

 6. There is a lot of information in the Send link dialog box.

-Onedrive Send Link Dialog
+OneDrive Send Link Dialog

-Onedrive Send Link Dialog
+OneDrive Send Link Dialog

 Let’s unpack it.